How I Naturally Got Rid of Lice in My Kids' Hair (Almost Instantly) Without Insecticides

 When I discovered lice in my kids' hair, I was horrified.
 The idea of little bugs crawling around their scalps made my skin crawl, and I absolutely did not want to use toxic insecticide shampoos.
 So I went all in on a 100% natural, plant-powered treatment that worked shockingly well.

 Here’s the exact step-by-step method I used to eliminate lice and nits quickly, gently, and effectively—without poisons.
 (Includes Amazon affiliate links to the exact products I used and recommend.
-I wanted products that would arrive overnight.)
+I wanted products that would arrive overnight so I went straight to Amazon.)

 Every Natural Product I Used